 March 03, 2016 4:00 AM

 Above: The bunches that I picked up at Trader Joe’s in Brooklyn were something of a mixed bag.
 In the same bunch with tight buds were flowers that were already past their prime.
 I chose two bunches carefully and then sifted through to find the stems that were most beautiful.

 Above: The curvy stems of ranunculus make them excellent candidates for arranging in small glass bottles.
 By adding just a few stems per bottle, I could showcase the most beautiful blossoms.

-Above: Because I knew I was dealing with vases that were slightly less than perfectly clean, and flowers that looked like they might have already endured some extended shelf time, I decided to mix up a batch of homemade flower food.
-To one quart of water, I added 2 tablespoons of sugar and 2 tablespoons of white vinegar.
+Above: Because I knew I was dealing with vases that were less than perfectly clean, and flowers that looked like they might have already endured some extended shelf time, I decided to mix up a batch of homemade flower food.
+To one quart of water I added 2 tablespoons of sugar and 2 tablespoons of white vinegar.
 The sugar acts as food for the flowers and the vinegar helps mitigate bacteria.
-I stirred the mixture until the sugar was dissolved and then filled up my bottles.
+I stirred the mixture until the sugar was dissolved and then filled the bottles.

-Above: Before adding my flowers to the vases, I stripped off damaged foliage and picked through my bunch to select the nicest stems.
+Above: Before adding flowers to the vases, I stripped off damaged foliage and picked through the bunch to select the nicest stems.

 Above: Cutting the stems to different lengths and pairing opened flowers with tighter buds in the same vase is a nice way to achieve visual variation.

-Above: I plunked my second-choice blooms into last week's Stoneware Pitcher and displayed the real showpieces front and center on our kitchen table.
+Above: I displayed the real showpieces front and center on our kitchen table.
 The grocery store delivers, again.